 THEREFORE, Standing Order 11-2.18 is amended to publish minutes after a favorable vote to approve them.
 Clause 5 is amended to read “Minutes will be made available to members following formal approval.”

-After discussion, the motion was unanimously adopted.
+After discussion, the motion was unanimously ADOPTED.

-The board was on break from 2:21 PM until 2:40 PM.
-The Board was on break from 10:40 until 11:03.
-2:21 PM 2:40 PM.
+The Board was on break from 2:21 PM until 2:40 PM, with all persons previously noted present upon the resumption of the Meeting.

-45. Mr. Roderick announced committee assignments:
+51. Mr. Roderick announced committee assignments: